 If concerns arise during the placement or school staff are not satisfied with the pre-service teacher's progress, matters should be discussed with the Course Coordinator.
-If your concerns persist or if you feel the pre-service teacher's progress is unsatisfactory, the course coordinator will arrange an RMIT University staff visit to support you and the pre-service teacher.
+If your concerns persist or if you feel the pre-service teacher's progress is unsatisfactory, a RMIT University staff visit to support you and the pre-service teacher will be arranged.
 If the pre-service teacher is at risk of failing the placement a period of time should be agreed upon in which they have an opportunity to improve their performance.